wp-plugins/wp-lister-for-ebay/readme.txt

 2. Profile Editor

 == Changelog ==
+= 1.3.8 =
+* various improvements and fixes - read the full changelog below

+= 1.3.7.6 =
+* fixed item condition on product level missing "use profile setting" option when a default category was set

+= 1.3.7.5 =
+* automatically strip CDATA tags when template is saved
+* added option to lock and unlock all items on tools page
+* improved quantity display for changed items on listings page
+* fixed issue with wrong quantity after updating listing template

+= 1.3.7.4 =
+* added option to update item details for ended listings automatically
+* fixed rare MySQL errors on Mac servers
+* fixed bug in new auto relist api option

+= 1.3.7.3 =
+* added option to enable relisting ended items automatically when they updated to back in stock via the API
+* improved send to support feature

+= 1.3.7.2 =
+* added option to disable notification emails when updating the order status for eBay orders manually
+* improved developer settings page

+= 1.3.7.1 =
+* disable template syntax check by default
+* added translation for Dutch/Netherlands (nl_NL)

+= 1.3.7 =
+* added optimize log button
+* improved detection of relisted items
+* fixed possible issue with wrong products in created orders

+= 1.3.6.9 =
+* enable listing of private products
+* added option to show category settings page in main menu
+* make category settings available in the free version

+= 1.3.6.8 =
+* added clean archive feature
+* check PHP syntax of listing template
+* make replace add to cart button option available in free version

+= 1.3.6.7 =
+* improved relist option on edit product page
+* added option to select how long to keep log records
+* only display update notice if current user can update plugins
+* fixed issue when free shipping was enabled in profile but disabled on product level

+= 1.3.6.6 =
+* added option to disable VAT processing when creating orders

+= 1.3.6.5 =
+* fixed check for existing transactions when processing orders for auction items
+* improved manual inventory checks
+* improved order details view

+= 1.3.6.4 =
+* fixed issue with ended listing not being marked as ended
+* explain error 21919028

+= 1.3.6.2 =
+* added support for payment and return profiles on product level
+* fixed sticky shipping profile and locations after disabling product level shipping options
+* disable GetItFast if dispatch time does not allow it - fix possible issue revising imported items

+= 1.3.6.1 =
+* fixed soap error (invalid value for Item.AutoPay)
+* updated translation

 = 1.3.6 =
 * fixed disabling immediate payment option
 * various improvements and fixes - read the full changelog below